Photo courtesy Evgenia Levin / Bernardinai.lt

 Saulius Šaltenis's career includes working as an editor, playwright, and screenwriter, and writing novels, short stories, and musicals.
 He helped found the cultural weekly Šiauras Atėnas in 1989 and actively took part in Lithuania's transition to independence.
 He then served as the Minister of Culture from 1996 to 1999.
-Read an extract from Baees in the Snow here.
+In 2020, he won the Lithuanian National Prize for his contributions to Lithuanian literature.
+Read an extract from Bees in the Snow here.

 Over the course of his life, Marius Katiliškis (Albinas Marius Vaitkus, 1915–1980), worked on a farm, logged in the forests, built roads, was a librarian in the town of Pasvalys and, after World War II, labored in the steel mills of Chicago.
 And he wrote.
 He published his first collection of short stories after emigrating to Germany.
 His novels Užuovėja, Išėjusiems negrįžti, and other notable works came out in the U.S.